akshay-roy-victor/HTC-Internship/README.md

 Notebook file contains all the code and explanations/overviews of how the code works.
 Data file contains all my results of altering data samples, it is split into audio, text, and image folders.
 The backup folder contains the original data samples unaltered.
-Requirements file contains all the pdfs with the intructions/tasks given for each week.
+Requirements file contains all the libraries and tools needed to run the code.